deodagee/AiGeneratedImages/README.md

 Hi,
-thanks for checking it ou, I built it using the model below, feel free to experiment with the app.
-I only changed a few things to make sense with where the functioning of the app is concerned.
-It should work through an npm install.
+thanks for checking my online app, I built it using the model below.
+Feel free to experiment with the app, change it according to your wishes.
+Read the Licence page for more details about free software reproduction.

 ayee